vkontis/excess_mortality/README.md

 ## Data

-Weekly deaths data, for all countries until the end of May are available in `data/data.csv`.
+Weekly deaths data, for all countries are available in `data/data.csv`.
 The data sources are detailed in the published paper.
 The column `week` contains the date indicating the start of the week.
 The columns `t2m` and `weekly_t2m_anomaly` contain (weekly average) temperature and deviation of temperature from the long-term average in each week.

 ## How to run models

-To run the models, modify `run.R` by setting the variables `OUTPUT_DIR`, `COUNTRIES`, `SEXES` and `AGES` to the desired values, and then run the script.
-It is recommended to run countries in different R sessions, by using a different output folder for each country.
+The countries, ages, and sexes for which the analysis is to be run are specified in a csv file (see `data/analysis_units.csv` for an example).
+Create a csv file with only the countries, ages and sexes to be analysed (the country, age and sex values must match those in `data/data.csv`).
+Then modify `run.R` so that the file you have created is loaded in the `ANALYSIS_UNITS` variable.
+Finally, run `run.R`.

 ## Detailed results